Streaming Compression of Scientific Data via weak-SINDy: Background material

 \paragraph{SINDy} Given $\{u(t_k)\}_{k=1}^K$ at time steps $\{t_k\}_{k=1}^K$, the original SINDy method \cite{brunton2016discovering} seeks a sparse set of coefficients $\{c_j\}_{j=1}^J$ that satisfy

 which is then formulated as a linear system

-Despite being shown to be effective for identifying equations in several applications, the SINDy method requires the time-derivative data in the target vector $\bm{b}$ and thus suffers from noises in time-derivative measurements or estimations.
+Despite being shown to be effective for identifying equations in several applications, the SINDy method requires the time-derivative data in the target vector $\bm{b}$ and thus suffers from noise sensitivity in time-derivative measurements or estimations.

 To address this, integral formulations of SINDy have been created.
-Two techniques to the author's knowledge are Messenger and Bortz's weak formulation \cite{messenger2021weak, messenger2021weakpde} and Rosenfeld et~al.'s operator theoretic technique \cite{SCC.Rosenfeld.Kamalapurkar.ea2019a, rosenfeld2019occupation}.
+Several techniques to the author's knowledge are Messenger and Bortz's weak formulation \cite{messenger2021weak, messenger2021weakpde}, Rosenfeld et~al.'s operator theoretic technique \cite{SCC.Rosenfeld.Kamalapurkar.ea2019a, rosenfeld2019occupation}, the integral-term-based model selection technique proposed by Schaeffer and McCalla \cite{PhysRevE.96.023302}, and the work of Gurevich et~al. in \cite{Gurevich}.
 Below, we introduce weak-SINDy as that is the main focus of this article.